Where to Sit at Rate Field

 - Weeknight games against AL Central opponents are the value play during the rebuild.

-- Lower Box on the third-base side holds value better than the right-field corner; outfield seats run cheapest.
+- The infield tiers on the third-base side hold value better than the right-field corner; the outfield corners run cheapest.

 - The 500-level lower rows are the best price-to-experience trade at the park.

-Heads up: some of the links below are affiliate links.
-If you book through them, we get a small cut at no extra cost to you.
-Doesn’t change what we recommend.
+Some links on this page are affiliate links.
+If you book through them we earn a small commission at no extra cost to you.
+It never changes what we recommend.

 Photo gallery: the seating views